Help desk admin role

 If you want your Help Desk Administrator to perform operations on users that delegate authentication to AD, you’ll also have to configure the AD policy:

-From the Administrative Dashboard, go to Security > Policies.
+In the Admin Console, go to Security > Policies.

 Select Active Directory Policy.